esx-organization/esx_streetlabel/README.md

-# streetLabel
+# esx_streetlabel
-streetLabel adds a slick UI on the bottom of your players display showing various information about their location on the HUD.
+esx_streetlabel adds a slick UI on the bottom of your players display showing various information about their location on the HUD.
 This mod was inspired by **[Lt.
 Caine](https://www.gta5-mods.com/users/LtCine)**'s most popular client side mod known as **[Player Location Display](https://www.gta5-mods.com/scripts/player-location-display-v3-50)**.

 ### Preview
 ![streetlabel-preview](https://i.imgur.com/0B7OxoA.png)